vidjil/vidjil/doc/roadmap.md

  - Make the web client be fully responsive (works on tablet, and better work on various resolutions) #1740
     + Development: since 2020 🚧 @magiraud

- - Develop new view(s) to browse large immune repertoires #1975

  - Comparing 10+ samples
     + Improve ergonomy with the current view #4105: Q2 2020  ✅
     + New view(s) for comparing many samples #3895